Rehabilitation and recovery

 Dr Boyle uses absorbable stitches which dissolve and do not need removal.

-Your knee joint can become infected at any time after surgery.
+Your hip joint could become infected at any time after surgery.
 To avoid infection:

 keep the wound as dry as possible until it has healed

-watch for signs of infection, including increased pain, redness, swelling or warmth around the knee, and seek medical help immediately if you’re concerned
+watch for signs of infection, including increased pain, redness, swelling or warmth around the hip, and seek medical help immediately if you’re concerned

 see your GP for any suspected urinary tract infection